 Minnesota also prohibits any persons from making a false statement in order to obtain a transferee permit to possess a handgun or semiautomatic military-style assault weapon knowing or having reason to know the statement is false.3

-In 2015, Minnesota also enacted a law making it a “gross misdemeanor” to purchase or otherwise obtain a firearm on behalf of or for transfer to a person known to be ineligible to possess or purchase a firearm pursuant to federal or state law.4
+In Minnesota it is a “gross misdemeanor” to purchase or otherwise obtain a firearm on behalf of or for transfer to a person known to be ineligible to possess or purchase a firearm pursuant to federal or state law.4

 See our Firearms Trafficking policy summary for a comprehensive discussion of this issue.